Bing88787/docs/docs/website/turbowarp-blocks.md

 See https://scratch.mit.edu/projects/414716080/

-These blocks are "compatible" with Scratch because they're actually just modified argument reporters.
+These blocks are "compatible" with Scratch because they're actually just modified argument reporters. they are incompatible with leopardjs

 :::warning
 Every block beyond this warning is **incompatible** with Scratch.
 Projects that use them **can not** be uploaded to the Scratch website.
 If you don't use any TurboWarp-exclusive blocks, then there should be no issue with making your project in TurboWarp and uploading it to Scratch.